apple/foundationdb/documentation/sphinx/source/features.rst

 Concurrent Connections
 ----------------------

-FoundationDB is not slowed by large numbers of concurrent client connections.
+FoundationDB is able to handle large numbers of concurrent client connections.
 Because it uses a threadless communications and concurrency model, FoundationDB does not have to create a thread per connection.
 This allows full performance even with hundreds of thousands of in-flight requests.

 Interactive Transactions
 ------------------------